Boys’ Basketball: Panthers Rally Late, Earn Clutch Win at Regina

 Wilson had been waiting for a performance like this and after a key second-half adjustment by Rawson, Wilson performed well hitting 6-0f-9 shots from the field after recess while playing all 16:00 minutes.

-“We put Brevin into the high-post and Brevin was able to execute.
+“We put Brevin into the high-post and short corner after halftime nd Brevin was able to execute.
 He made some tough shots for us early in the third that got momentum back going for us.” explained.

 Mount Pleasant outscored the Regals 25-17 down the stretch largely behind a season-high 24 three point shots attempted.
 The Panthers hit on 60% of their threes in the fourth quarter — including the aforementioned clutch triple by Williamson — to earn a tough road victory.